 Thornberry has written widely on defense matters and has appeared on CNN, MSNBC, Fox News, PBS, CBS, ABC, and C-SPAN to provide congressional insight on homeland and national security issues.

-Chairman, House Armed Services Committee, 114th Congress
+Chairman, House Armed Services Committee, 114th and 115th Congress

 Vice Chairman, House Armed Services Committee, 112th Congress and 113th Congress

 Chairman, Armed Services Committee’s Intelligence, Emerging Threats and Capabilities Subcommittee